9 Practices for Effective Online Teaching

 Do not create private content that requires a unique access method.
 Be sure that all learning assets, videos, etc. are accessible to everyone in Khoury or at least a few colleagues in case of illness or departure from the university.

-Check all posts, assignments, communication, learning materials, learning assets for spelling errors, grammatical mistakes, and aestetic issues.
+Check all posts, assignments, communication, learning materials, learning assets for spelling errors, grammatical mistakes, and aesthetic issues.
 Your assets should use proper fonts, proper coloring, clean layout, and “look good” – it is a measure of quality and poor quality materials reflect poorly on you, on Khoury, and on Northeastern.

 When creating learning assets or in communication with students, eliminate and avoid, whenever possible, idioms and Americanisms that may make it hard to understand for foreign students.
-Likewise, avoid references to popular American culture, movies, TV shows, historical events, localisms that may not be meaningful to foreign speakers and foreign students.
+Likewise, avoid references to popular American culture, movies, TV shows, historical events, localisms or cultural references that may not be meaningful to foreign speakers and foreign students.

 9.4 Practices to Communicate to Students

 Students need to own their learning experience and as an instructor you should teach and guide them in how to succeed in an online course.
 It is a different learning experience for them and they may not realize that until well into the course when it may be too late.
-So, communicate these suggestions and best practices at the start of the course and then repeat a few times during the first third of the term:
+So, communicate these suggestions and best practices at the start of the course and then repeat a few times during the first third of the term.

 9.4.1 Sample Announcements